bgenev/impulse-xdr/README.md

 ### About

-Impulse provides security monitoring and protection for Linux VPS/VPC servers and personal workstations.
+Impulse provides deep security visibility and protection for Linux endpoints including VPS servers, cloud networks (VPC), local VMs, droplets, laptops, etc.

-Using Impulse, you can secure your infrastructure in under 20 minutes.
+It consists of sensors, built on top of performant telemetry extraction and transportation tools (osquery, rsyslog, grpc), that run on your monitored endpoints and forward data to a self-hosted security events manager.
+The manager indexes, aggregates and analyzes the incoming information, then provides analytics, insights and active response.

-It consists of a self-hosted security events manager and fleet of light and heavy sensors (based on osquery and suricata) that monitor and interact with hosts to protect them.
+Its goal as a project is to help make Linux environments ultra secure and observable for every Linux user.

 Here is what it can do for you: